impliedchaos/mopidy-bandcamp/README.rst

 Note: Replace *hostname* and *6680* with your mopidy server's hostname and configured HTTP port.

-Now when you're browsing bandcamp you can simply click that bookmark to add the current page to Mopidy.
+Now when you're browsing bandcamp (or a bndcmpr playlist) you can simply click that bookmark to add the current page to Mopidy.
 (This works in Chrome and Firefox.
 I haven't bothered checking anything else.)

 Configuration